In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 4. Fascia’s Chocolates

-Crafting handmade candy for more than 50 years, Fascia’s Chocolates is a big business chocolatier, but still produces treats in small batches at a factory and shop just east of Watertown’s Oakville section.
+Crafting handmade candy for some 60 years, Fascia’s Chocolates is a big business chocolatier.
+Despite its commercial success, the company still produces treats in small batches at a factory and shop just east of Watertown’s Oakville section.

-Afterwards you’ll be unleashed at the store where you won’t resist Fascia’s gelato, which comes in 12 delectable flavours.
+Afterwards you’ll be unleashed at the store.
+Here I simply couldn’t resist Fascia’s gelato, which comes in a wide range of delectable flavors.

 5. Mattatuck State Forest